heptarch/heptarch.github.io/drafts/demon.md

-*1875.* Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville stands in his old LPDC office, empty but for a chestnut bureau and a box of reports.
+*1875.* Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville stands in his old LPDC office, empty but for a chestnut bureau and a box of yellowing reports.
 Through the window, he can see the twin giants of Westminster towering over Dean's Yard.
 He has that air of distraction and regret that so often hovers around men of station;
  he has just learned from Disraeli that he will govern Madras.